Notice: This page requires JavaScript to function properly.

 Task

-1. Write a code that prints true to the screen if the string contains the word Florida, or false if the string does not contain this word.
+1. Write a code that prints "The string contains Florida" if the string contains the word Florida, or "Florida is not found" if it does not.

 2. Use the ternary operator to practice with it.